slevy3/hackernews-/README.md

-Unresolved Error: When cloning from Git, go to directory and run npm install to update, then npm start to see project in browser.
+To use: When cloning from Git, go to directory and run npm install to update, then npm start to see project in browser.

 //////////////
 /////////////